nodejs/node-core-utils/docs/git-node.md

 This command creates the Next Security Issue in Node.js private repository following the [Security Release Process][] document.
 It will retrieve all the triaged HackerOne reports and add creates the `vulnerabilities.json`.

+### `git node security --apply-patches`

+This command fetches the list of reports and the list of PRs labelled for the release corresponding to the CWD, and match them in pair, and run a `git node land` session for each.

 ### `git node security --update-date=YYYY/MM/DD`